MultiSafepay/docs/content/integrations/payment-components/integrating-multiple-payment-methods.md

 ### Create an order

-Make a POST `/connect/payments/create` request from your server.

-In the request, append the `payment_data` collected from the Payment Component UI to the order data collected during the checkout process:
+Make a POST `/connect/payments/create` request from your server, appending the `payment_data` collected from the Payment Component UI to the `orderData` collected during the checkout process:

 ```
 curl -X POST "https://testapi.multisafepay.com/v1/connect/payments/create" \